It’s EASY to make your own homemade mayonnaise from scratch, to use on sandwiches, or in other dishes, using only a few simple household ingredients!

 When Ready To Use Your Homemade Mayonnaise

-After being refrigerated, you will really notice how much thicker the homemade mayonnaise has become.
-When ready to use, just give it a really good stir.
+After being refrigerated for several hours, you will notice how much thicker the homemade mayonnaise has become.

 It spreads well, and tastes like MAYO!
 Go figure!
 And just think… YOU made it all by yourself!
 That has to be some kind of Christmas miracle, right?